jam53/AstroRun/Documentation/AddNewLevel.md

 # Adding a new level
-Please follow the steps stated in this document, in chronological order
+Please follow the steps stated in this document, in chronological order.

 ## The new scene itself
 - Add a `LevelTimer` prefab to the new level, and assign everything in it